raphaellith/Typewriters-to-Belie-Format/_posts/2026-07-26-Scrabblese-The-Big-Picture.md

   <div>OHIA</div>
 </div>

-In addition, shorter words are more likely to show up more in competitive play than longer ones.
+Moreover, shorter words are more likely to show up more in competitive play than longer ones.

 |   Word   | Number of recorded plays |
 |:--------:|:------------------------:|